Pelagicore/pelux-manifests/README.md

 An image build can be started using a container/virtual machine, see section "Using vagrant", or using `repo` tool directly, see section "Using Repo tool".
-Since the Repo tool approach is not boxed it is notably faster than using Vagrant.
+Since the Repo tool approach is not contained it is notably faster than using Vagrant.
 Therefore, the Vagrant approach is usually only used in situations where one does not want to depend on the host system, such as running continuous integration jobs.